sundial-protocol/sundial-monorepo/demo/midgard-manager/README.md

 Midgard Manager uses a centralized configuration system with a single source of truth:

-1. **Central Configuration**: Located at `config.json` in the root directory
+1. **Central Configuration**: Located at `config/settings.json`
 2. **Command-line Arguments**: Can override specific settings per command
+3. **Wallet Storage**: Located at `config/wallets/default.json`

-The configuration can be modified either by directly editing the `config.json` file or through the interactive CLI commands, which will update the file automatically.
+The configuration can be modified either by directly editing the `config/settings.json` file or through the interactive CLI commands, which will update the file automatically.

 ### Configuration Structure